Salusoft89/planegcs/README.md

 # About planegcs

 Planegcs is a 2D geometric constraint solver from [FreeCAD](https://github.com/FreeCAD/FreeCAD/tree/main/src/Mod/Sketcher/App/planegcs).
 This repository is a port of the C++ code to WebAssembly, so that it can be used in the browser or node environments.
-The solving is based on numeric optimization methods, such as Levenberg-Marquardt, BFGS, DogLeg or SQP.
+The solving is based on numeric optimization methods, such as `DogLeg`, `Levenberg-Marquardt`, `BFGS` or `SQP`.
 Apart from the WebAssembly module and the wrapper class, this library contains complete TypeScript annotations.

+This repository includes two PDF documents created by members of the FreeCAD community in the `doc` folder: Sketcher Lecture (by Christoph Blaue), which is a user-level description of FreeCAD's Sketcher, and Solver manual (by Abdullah Tahiri), which is a lower-level description of the planegcs solver.

 # Example usage